mk-fg/rtl8812au/README.rst

 Upstreaming status
 ------------------

-Coming from the future (2018+), you might find this driver to be superseded by one of these two modules in mainline kernels:
+Coming from the future (2018+), it's possible that you might find this driver to be superseded by one of these two modules in mainline kernels:

 - rtl8xxxu - as of early 2018, 881xau ac dongles are not supported there.